Buzzard Roost Farms, LLC

 I can't wait to get the house finished and get moved out to The Roost.
 It will be much easier to get things done that need to be done without having to drive out there and then worry about having the time to drive back home again.

 God has blessed us with the option of moving to The Roost and we are taking advantage of this opportunity.
-It is a leap of faith to go ahead and move and then commute to work every day, but we feel the benefits for out weigh the obstacles.
+It is a leap of faith to go ahead and move and then commute to work every day, but we feel the benefits far outweigh the obstacles.

 Now if we can just get everything cleaned up, sorted and thrown away for the move, we will be good!!!
 Can't wait to get to work on what God has for us next!
 Stay tuned for the new adventures!